JonasGessner/JGProgressHUD/README.md

 ==========

 <b>The ultimate progress HUD for iOS has arrived: JGProgressHUD!</b><br>
-• Super simple to implement.<br>
+• Well designed, easy to use.<br>
 • Feature-rich.<br>
-• Easy extensibility and customization (custom animations, indicator views and more).<br>
+• Extensible and customizable (custom animations, indicator views and more).<br>
-• Up to date and modern, example: Blurred HUD (iOS 8), parallax effect (iOS 7).<br>
+• Uses the newest features of iOS: Blurred HUD (iOS 8+), parallax effect (iOS 7+).<br>
-• Backward compatibility to iOS 5.<br>
+• Backward compatibility to iOS 6.<br>
 • Well documented and maintained.<br>
-• Detects and repositions when keyboards appear/disappear.<br>
+• Detects and repositions when keyboard appears/disappears.<br>
 • Voice Over/`UIAccessibility` support.<br>
 • And most importantly, it looks good!<br>
 <br>